Discover more from Weekend Wisdom - Dan Isaacman

 The first draft will need editing, and the first attempt will need to be followed up, but if you do not create the first draft, then nothing has been gained.

-People focus too much on being 100% ready and knowing everything in advance; they'll never get anywhere.
 People that have dedicated their lives to something still don't know everything.
 Eventually, you just need to go for it.